337 Westminster Street

 PLEASE NOTE: The description of the State Archives' holdings for the Department of Social Welfare and its predecessor agencies is under development.
 The current descriptions in ARCHON, therefore, do not necessarily represent complete and verified descriptions of this agency's individual programs and their associated records.
 Nor do they currently cover the State Archives' entire holdings for these institutions.

-By the late 1960s the state began the process of dismantling the Department of Social Welfare and parceling out its many programs and functions to two newly established departments: Its "correctional" and "community service" functions (as well as vocational rehabilitation from the Department of Education) went to a new Department of Social and Rehabilitative Services, and the programs concerning "mental retardation”, “curative services," and "mental health law" went to the new Department of Mental Health, Retardation, and Hospitals (Rhode Island.
+By the late 1960s the state began the process of dismantling the Department of Social Welfare and parceling out its many programs and functions to newly established departments: Its "correctional" and "community service" functions (as well as vocational rehabilitation from the Department of Education) went to a new Department of Social and Rehabilitative Services, shortly after which its prison role went to a Department of Corrections (1972).
+The programs concerning "mental retardation”, “curative services," and "mental health law" went to the new Department of Mental Health, Retardation, and Hospitals (Rhode Island.
 Supplement to Public Laws, 1970.
 January Session, 1970, "Reorganization Plan No. 1 of 1970.")
-The Department of Social and Rehabilitative Services’ remaining responsibilities still encompassed a broad range of functions, which were eventually distributed among several departments, including Children, Youth and Families; Labor and Training; Probation and Parole; Elderly Affairs, Veterans Affairs, and Human Services.
+The Department of Social and Rehabilitative Services’ remaining responsibilities still encompassed a broad range of functions, which would eventually be distributed among several future departments, including Children, Youth and Families; Labor and Training; Probation and Parole; Elderly Affairs, Veterans Affairs, and Human Services.

 The records in this record group span the period from the late eighteenth century to the late twentieth century, when the Department of Social Welfare ceased to exist.
 Included are records from the state’s Department of Social Welfare and its predecessor agencies, the Board of State Charities and Corrections and the Public Welfare Commission, as well as records inherited from those bodies antedating the Board of State Charities and Corrections.
 It should be noted that most of the records are comprised of various logs and registers of patients and inmates for various purposes.
 Very little documentary evidence of the work of the commissioners or the managerial personnel, whether in the form of correspondence, policy documents, or minutes of meetings, is available.